Part 5

 Instead of thinking about Kubernetes as something completely new I've found that comparing it to an operating system helps.
 I'm not an expert in operating systems but we've all used them.

 Kubernetes is a layer on top of which we run our applications.
 It takes the resources that are accessible from the layers below and manages our applications and resources.
-And it provides services, such as the DNS, for the applications.
-With this OS mindset we can also try to go the other way: You may have used a cron (or windows' task scheduler) for saving long term backups of some applications.
-Here's the same thing in Kubernetes with CronJobs.
+It also provides services, such as the DNS, for the applications.
+With this OS mindset, we can also try to go the other way: You may have used a cron (or Windows' task scheduler) for scheduling batch jobs such as saving backups of some applications.
+The same thing in Kubernetes can be done with CronJobs.

 Now that we'll start talking about the internals we'll learn new insight on Kubernetes and will be able to prevent and solve problems that may result from its nature.

-Due to this section being mostly a reiteration of Kubernetes documentation I will include various links the official version of the documentation - we will not setup our own Kubernetes cluster manually.
-If you want to go hands-on and learn how to setup your own cluster, you should read and complete Kubernetes the Hard Way by Kelsey Hightower.
-If you have any leftover credits from part 3 this is a great way to spend some of them.
+Since this section is mostly a reiteration of Kubernetes documentation, I will include various links to the official version of the documentation.
+Despite talking about internals, we shall not discuss how to set up our own Kubernetes cluster manually.
+If you want to get your hands dirty with a setup, you should read and complete Kubernetes the Hard Way by Kelsey Hightower.

 Kubernetes Control Plane